Skip to product information

 Instant download

-Available as a digital PDF file only.
+All patterns are available as digital PDF files.
 You will receive an email with a download link once the payment is confirmed.

 Who would've thought teddy bears love playing dress-up!
 This little one refuses to take her costume off, being the graceful butterfly she is.